joffy69-2/band-milestone/README.md

     - typography check whats popular at the moment on google fonts
     - remember three click rule
     - we want buttons to change colour on select/process
-    43. Blast Galaxy
-#0F0C24 #A350A3 #C1436D

 ---
 Features
-> In this section, you should go over the different parts of your project, and describe each in a sentence or so.#
+> In this section, you should go over the different parts of your project, and describe each in a sentence or so.

 Existing Features
 ==